-Heating and cooling a home uses a lot of energy.
-In fact, it typically makes up more than half of your utility bills.* So if you’re looking to save money on energy costs, it makes sense to choose the most efficient heating and cooling system for your home and budget.
+Heating and cooling your home can account for more than half of your overall utility bill.* To save money, choose the most efficient heating and cooling equipment for your home and your budget.
+Concord® has many options from which to choose.

-High-efficiency units will use less energy to provide the same amount of heating or cooling as standard-efficiency equipment.
-Different terms can be used to describe the efficiency of different units, but the basic idea is the same: The higher the efficiency rating, the more energy and money you’ll save.
+High-efficiency units can provide the same heating and cooling capacity as standard-efficiency units, but they simply use less energy to do it.
+And while you’ll find different terms to describe efficiency among different units, the basic principle is the same: The higher the rating, the less energy and money you’ll spend every day.